 - 1. Have a crew member carefully lower anchor, keeping a slight tension on the line as the anchor drops.
 Maintain tension after the anchor reaches the bottom.
 Simply throwing the anchor overboard usually fouls the line and requires starting over. - 2.
 Maneuver the boat backwards slowly until the proper length of line is run out. - 3.
 Fasten the anchor line around the bow eye or deck cleat.
-Anchor flukes should dig into bottom and hold boat in position. - 4.
-Check shoreline landmarks at the time anchor is dropped and check again 30 minutes later.
-If position has changed, anchor is dragging and must be reset.
+Anchor fluke should dig into bottom and hold boat in position.